5TFG4/autohub-usbip/docs/TROUBLESHOOT.md

 - **Symptom**: USB hubs themselves show up as devices.
 - **Checks**:
-  - Confirm `/sys/bus/usb/devices/<BUSID>/bDeviceClass` equals `09` for hubs; `autobind.sh` skips them by design.
+  - Confirm `/sys/bus/usb/devices/<BUSID>/bDeviceClass` equals `09` for hubs; `bin/autobind.sh` skips them by design.
-  - If hubs still bind, ensure the script path in `usbip-autohub@.service` points to the updated version.
+  - If hubs still bind, ensure the script path in `usbip-autohub@.service` points to the repo-local binary and that `/etc/autohub-usbip.conf` references the correct clone path.

 ## 6. nftables Rule Fails to Apply

 - **Symptom**: `usbip-allow-sync` exits non-zero.
 - **Checks**:
-  - Run `bash -x /usr/local/sbin/usbip-allow-sync` to see the generated file path.
+  - Run `AUT0HUB_ROOT=/path/to/clone bash -x /path/to/clone/bin/usbip-allow-sync` to see the generated file path.
-  - Validate `clients.allow` has one token per line; no IPv6 entries are supported.
+  - Validate `${AUT0HUB_ROOT}/config/clients.allow` has one token per line; no IPv6 entries are supported.
-  - Make sure `/etc/nftables.d` exists and is writable.
+  - Ensure `${AUT0HUB_ROOT}/nft` is writable by the user executing the service and that nftables can load the generated file.

 ## 7. Listener Misreports Source IP